dlill/petab/Readme.md

         * If you have *multistart fits*, you can directly compare different model trajectories at different optima
         * If you have *profiles* or *prediction profiles*, you can use the left and right endpoints of all profiles for predictions which are then summarized to produce *model uncertainty bands* surrounding the prediction at the best fit

+# Contributing

+Some thoughts on coding-style

+* Code is *debugged* more often than it is written (similar to Python's philosophy that code is read more often than it is written).
+Therefore, code should be *debuggable*
+    * Only few calls should span multiple lines (e.g. lapplys), and don't use pipes.
+Make every step explicit, so people can easily see intermediate results
+    * No *large functions* of more than 100 lines, no if statements where you have to scroll to see the closing bracket.
+All of these can be refactored to use smaller helper functions which improve clarity of the progam's logic and help to debug by being more informative in the traceback.
+    * Informative error messages, telling *what* went wrong, instead of telling that *something* went wrong
+* Documentation WITH examples is a must
+* Declare function imports properly, so functions and their roxygen skeletons can be moved to a different package easily
+* Try to use `git commit --amend` and `devtools::document` until the code definitely works before pushing to keep the git log clean
+* Reuse the semantics of some flags, e.g. `NFLAGsave = 3` should always mean "check if input files changed, and if not, reload the previously saved version, if it exists"
+* Try to program with good taste: https://www.youtube.com/watch?v=o8NPllzkFhE
+* Optimally, push to a branch and create PR

 # Version history

 * New in 0.1.1